 Life being what it is, I’ve had several incarnations.
-But my great passion for the Arts has remained constant.
+But my great passion for the Arts has never diminished.
 Post the 9-5 jobs, I worked as a literary translator for some years – bringing novels, plays, poetry and art history from French to English - and coordinated cultural exchange programmes.
 But the nearer I got to 60, the stronger my need to explore and develop my own creativity, and now that I've turned 70 and all that that entails, it has become even more urgent as I wonder how much time I have left.

 In 2002 I started to look after one of my granddaughters.
-Together we went for walks in Nunhead cemetery, a beautiful spot in southeast London.
-We searched for statues of angels and found them in the strangest of places and in various stages of disintegration.
+Together we went for walks in Nunhead cemetery, a beautiful spot in southeast London, searching for statues of angels and found them in the strangest of places and in various stages of disintegration.
 Out of these visits came my first collection of interrelated images and poems.

-I haven’t looked back and now regularly exhibit my photographic work, read in public and see a growing number of my poems and short stories published.
+I haven’t looked back and now regularly exhibit my photographic work, read in public and see a growing number of my poems, short stories and images published.
 I have also combined text and image to create artists’ books and video installations.
 I plan to experiment with poetry films.